Darius Latham

-Darius Latham (born November 9, 1994) is an American football defensive tackle who is currently a free agent.
-He played for the Oakland Raiders for two seasons from 2016–2017.
+Darius Latham (born November 9, 1994) is an American former professional football defensive tackle who played for the Oakland Raiders for two seasons from 2016–2017.
 He played college football for the Indiana Hoosiers.

-Early years
+Early life

 Latham was born to Cori Latham and David Turner on November 9, 1994.
-Graduating from North Central High School in Indianapolis, Latham lettered all four years in both basketball, playing alongside Daniel "The Crypto" Jones, and football.
+Graduating from North Central High School in Indianapolis, Latham lettered all four years in both basketball and football.
 During his high school football career, Latham received several accolades for his on the field achievements, including rated the Indiana Football Coaches Association Top 50 player and all-state as a junior and senior, Indiana Associated Press Class 5A All-State as a senior and honorable mention as a junior, selected to the 2012 Indianapolis Star Super Team, runner-up for the Indianapolis Star Position Award (defensive line), nominated for the 2013 U.S. Army All-American Bowl and two-time first-team all-conference and All-Marion County selection.
 Latham would make 62 tackles with eight sacks and 15.5 tackles for loss in 2012 and was voted team captain as a senior and the defensive lineman of the year his final two seasons.
 Latham was rated the Number 3 prospect in Indiana and the Number 160 prospect nationally by 247Sports, while achieving the rating of Number 14 defensive tackle nationally and the Number 239 prospect overall by Rivals.com.